Pyxxil/EcogyPlugins/README.md

+# Ecogy Plugins

+This repository holds a bunch of internal Plugins/Commands for AutoCAD intended to be used internally by the Ecogy team.

+Currently, the best way to install is using the provided Installer, which can be found under the releases tab.
+This will install the plugin into your Personal AutoCAD folder, and should be autoloaded on your next launch of AutoCAD.

-# Google Drive Plugin
+## Google Drive Plugin

 This is an AutoCAD plugin that allows you to add a Google Drive path to your Places list.

-## Usage
+### Usage

-Currently, the best way to install is using the provided Installer (not currently in source control).
-This will install the plugin into your Personal AutoCAD folder, and should be autoloaded on your next launch of AutoCAD.

 On initial setup (and any time you want to change the base path), you will need to run the `AddGoogleDrive` command in the AutoCAD command line.
 This will ask you for the base path of the Google Drive, as well as for a depth.